 For questions about registration, please contact Pamela Panarelli, Registrar, at (508) 841-8320 or email@example.com.

 For information about additional (not Shrewsbury Public Schools) part-time and before- and after-school care in Shrewsbury, please see our list of Shrewsbury Licensed Childcare Centers and Daycare Providers (bus transportation is available per district for grades Kindergarten and up).
 You may also visit this list of childcare centers or list of in-home and group-home daycares in Shrewsbury.

-On March 4th, 2020, the School Committee voted against opening new School Choice seats for the 2020-2021 school year.
+On March 24, 2021, the School Committee voted to not participate in interdistrict school choice for the 2021-2022 school year.